dhisonp/snow-bunnies/SPEC.md

 ---

-## Questions for Clarification

-1. Should historical comparison show specific years or just averages?
-2. Preferred date picker library? (suggest: react-day-picker)
+## Implementation Decisions

+1. Historical comparison shows averages with AI-generated context captions ✓
+2. Using native HTML date inputs for mobile-first design ✓
-3. Max number of trips to support in LocalStorage?
+3. Max 3 trips in LocalStorage with UI enforcement ✓
-4. Should AI insights regenerate automatically or only on user request?
+4. AI insights cached for 7 days, trip briefs regenerate on weather changes (via fingerprinting) ✓
-5. Preferred error tracking service? (suggest: none for MVP)
+5. No error tracking service for MVP ✓
+6. Trip briefs disabled for trips longer than 16 days (prediction mode) ✓

 ---